 Transaction management is an important part of enterprise applications to ensure data integrity and consistency.

-The concept of transactions can be described as ACID(Atomicity, Consistency, Isolation, Durability) property:
+The concept of transaction can be described by ACID (Atomicity, Consistency, Isolation, Durability) property:

 Atomicity requires that each transaction is “all or nothing” which means either the sequence of a transaction is successful or unsuccessful.
 If one part of a transaction fails then entire transaction fails.